Bytez-com/docs/sdk/javascript/README.md

 const messages = [
   {
     role: "system",
-    content: "You are a friendly chatbot",
+    content: "You are a friendly chatbot"
   },
   {
     role: "user",
-    content: "What is the capital of England?",
+    content: "What is the capital of England?"
-  },
+  }
 ];

 const model = client.model("microsoft/Phi-3-mini-4k-instruct");